j4n-e4t/tsidp/README.md

 - A Tailscale network (tailnet) with magicDNS and HTTPS enabled
 - A Tailscale authentication key from your tailnet
 - (Recommended) Docker installed on your system
+- Ability to set an Application capability grant

 ## Running tsidp